kammitama5/kammitama5.github.io/_posts/2018-11-25-Sunday-November-25th.md

 - I constantly feel this.
 I've run into some situations where I've felt like people were competing with me, (in one particular incident, I realized only afterwards that the person in particular was doing anything they could to prevent me from gaining more experience) and I am perpetually perplexed by this because in my mind, I am the *quintessential underdog*.
+I've gotten this far solely by trying to outwork the person next to me.
   I don't have a CS degree, and I'm out of my mind for applying to grad school, but I *want* to be there.
 I just need to convince *someone* that I will be worth a spot there.
 I'm competing constantly with people who are in a better position, so I usually expect disappointment.
 But I keep going because I don't see myself doing any other thing.
 And what is a life if you don't try, right?